pojesh/Galaxy-Image-Enhancer/README.md

 ### Backend Integration

-This application integrates with a Flask backend API that provides image processing capabilities.
+This application integrates with a Fast backend API that provides image processing capabilities.
 The backend API endpoints are:

 - `POST /upscale` - For image upscaling with options for scale factor, output scale
 - `POST /outpaint` - For image outpainting with options for target width and height